 - Caesars Forum for breakout content, Content Hub, and meals

-- Encore for 😴 and bookable meeting space
+- Encore for breakout content and bookable meeting space

-- Wynn has breakout content, meals, and will host the Jams
+- Wynn has breakout content, meals, Bootcamps, and will host the Jams

 Venues included in campus but not hosting events;

-We’ll get more information closer to the event (as always!) but it looks like most of the content is going to take place at the Venetian/Palazzo, MGM Grand, and Caesars Forum.
+We’ll get more information closer to the event (as always!) but it looks like most of the content is going to take place at the Venetian/Palazzo, Wynn/Encore, and Caesars Forum.

 That’s a bit of a shift from previous years.

 The ARIA has dropped its activities in favour of Caesars Forum.
 That actually makes a lot of sense.
-Most activities will be taking place near each other (Venetian/Palazzo and Caesars Forum) and the rest up the back road at the MGM Grand.
+Now that AWS has adjusted and dropped the MGM Grand from the campus, most activities will be taking place near each other.
+The Venetian/Palazzo, Wynn/Encore, and Caesars Forum are the epicentre of AWS re:Invent 2021.

 This should make moving between venues a lot easier during the day and give you more flexibility in where you decide to actually stay.